TobyLobster/sqrt_test/readme.md

 We execute each routine exhaustively over all 65536 possible inputs, record the cycle count for each and graph the results.

 ### Implementations tested
 All implementations have been sourced from the internet and reformatted for the acme assembler.
+See https://github.com/TobyLobster/sqrt_test/tree/main/sqrt for the actual files.

 | file     | origin                                                           |
 | -------- | ---------------------------------------------------------------- |